DigitalPiranesi/IIIF-Manifest-Library/README.md

 5. Open a Pull Request

 If there are any issues creating branches or pushing to the repository, please open an [issue](https://github.com/DigitalPiranesiStorage/Manifest-Generator/issues).

-### Notes on Libraries
-This software uses [NodeJS](https://www.nodejs.org) and [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html), both of which are free and open-source.
-While other languages may be used, it is suggested to at least be familiar with vanilla Javascript and Typescript, as well as the NodeJS built-in libraries.